NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 EPW CSV Format (In/Out)
 -----------------------

 EPW CSV Format to the Weather Converter is a special CSV format which echoes the format of the EPW file.
-For the “header” records in the CSV file, they are basically the same as the header records for the EPW file (see above).
+For the "header" records in the CSV file, they are basically the same as the header records for the EPW file (see above).
 However, in the CSV file, each header is shown and then the data.
-Partial year files will not have all of these headers “filled” in.
+Partial year files will not have all of these headers "filled" in.
 Also see Figure 17.
 EnergyPlus EPW CSV file (spreadsheet view) and Figure 18.
 EnergyPlus EPW CSV Data Records (spreadsheet view) for snapshot pictures of the EnergyPlus EPW CSV file as shown in a spreadsheet.

 ### Location Header/Data (CSV)